Battle of Remagen: Conflicting orders

-Major General John Millikin, commanding officer of III Corps, had previously ordered Leonard to direct Combat Command A of the 9th AID south on the west bank of the Rhine, across the Ahr River, and connect with Patton's Third Army.
+Millikin, commanding officer of III Corps, had previously ordered Leonard to direct Combat Command A of the 9th AID south on the west bank of the Rhine, across the Ahr River, and connect with Patton's Third Army.
 Hoge did not have orders to cross or capture the bridge, but he decided to disobey his orders and reroute those forces across the bridge to reinforce the bridgehead instead.
 With some forces already on the bridge, Hoge got new orders to stop what he was doing and move his unit south to Koblenz.
-Hoge waited for a platoon to reach the far bank, hoping the bridge would stand, and then called 9th Armored Division commander Maj.
-Gen. John W. Leonard to inform him the bridge had been captured.
+Hoge waited for a platoon to reach the far bank, hoping the bridge would stand, and then called Leonard, the 9th Armored Division commander, to inform him the bridge had been captured.
 If his gamble failed, Hoge risked a court-martial.
 He later described his feelings in that moment:

 Colonel Harry Johnson, Leonard's chief of staff, relayed the news up the chain of command to Colonel James H. Phillips, Chief of Staff of the U.S. Army III Corps at about 5:00 pm.
 Millikin ordered that the 47th Infantry Regiment be motorized and dispatched to Remagen as soon as possible.
 Millikin attached the 7th Armored Division to III Corps so they could relieve the 9th Infantry Division who were already crossing the Rhine.
 He also ordered the 2nd Infantry Division to relieve the 78th Infantry Division so it too could cross the Rhine and defend the bridgehead.
 First Army commander Courtney Hodges confirmed Millikin's decision to continue to enlarge the bridgehead.

-Hodges relayed the news to General Omar Bradley's 12th US Army Group headquarters at 8:15 pm.
+Hodges relayed the news to Bradley's 12th US Army Group headquarters at 8:15 pm.
 General Harold "Pinky" Bull, Eisenhower's G-3, was at Bradley's 12th Army Group headquarters when they learned the bridge had been captured.
 Bull was skeptical of any plans to use the Remagen crossing, and he told Bradley, "You're not going anywhere down there at Remagen.
 You've got a bridge, but it's in the wrong place.
 It just doesn't fit in with the plan."
-Bradley replied, "What the hell do you want us to do, pull back and blow it up?"
+Bradley replied, "What the hell do you want us to do, pull back and blow it up?".